sas87f/commence-tmbc/README.md

 * Nodes can become inactive at the beginning of an episode or dynamically during a step.

 #### Observation Space:
-* The agent perceives the environment through a dictionary-based observation space, providing comprehensive information about the network's state.
+* The agent perceives the environment through a dictionary-based observation space, providing information about the network's state.

 ##### 1. messages (spaces.Box):
 * A continuous array representing the current concentration or state of chemical messages at each node.
 Its shape is (n_nodes, n_classes), where n_classes is the dimensionality of the chemical message.